quarker1337/discordbot21/README.md

 __Note__: The example Weaviate Docker Compose has no authentication and Persistent Storage, check the official Documentation howto add this.

+__Warning__: Deleting the Weaviate Database will delete all previously generated Memorys!

 ## Running the Bot
 To run the bot, simply execute the `main.py` file using Python.
 The bot will automatically load all cogs (files ending in `.py`) in the `cogs` directory and start running.

+## Hardware Requirements
+As the Bot uses GPT2 Tokenizer and Weaviate the Bot requires quite some CPU Computing Power.

 ## Customizing the Bot
 You can add additional functionality to the bot by creating new cogs and placing them in the `cogs` directory.
 The provided `ping.py` and `test.py` cogs serve as examples of how to create and use cogs.